 About Daratumumab (Darzalex®)

 The immune system works by creating antibodies, which are proteins that attach to antigens found on the surface of a cell.
 The antibody “calls” the immune system to attack the cell it is attached to, resulting in the immune system killing the cell.
 Monoclonal antibodies are created in a lab to attach to the antigens found on specific types of cancer cells.
 These antibodies can work in different ways, including stimulating the immune system to kill the cell, blocking cell growth or other functions necessary for cell growth.
 Daratumumab is an antibody directed against a protein called CD38, which is found on the surface of multiple myeloma cells.
 Once daratumumab attaches itself to the cells expressing CD38, it summons the body's immune system to attack and destroy those cells.

 How to take Daratumumab

-Medications are given before and after the infusion to prevent reactions and other complications.
+Medications are given before and after the infusion to prevent reactions to the medicine.
 These medications include:

 - IV corticosteroid (methylprednisolone) to prevent an infusion reaction.